 There are references to the veena in the Divyaprabandham too.
 “In verse 15 in Tiruneduntandakam, Tirumangai Azhwar imagines himself to be Parakala Nayaki, and the nayaki pining for the Lord, plays the veena.
 ‘Solluyarnda Nedu Ceenai’- are the words used in the verse.
 Peria Vachan Pillai’s commentary on the verse says there is more melody in Parakala Nayaki’s veena than in the yazh and flute, and that lyric and music blend as she plays,” explains Vaishnavite scholar Kidambi Narayanan.

-the night, only after He has heard the veena.
+For about 260 days in a year, the Lord wakes up to the strains of the veena and retires for the night, only after He has heard the veena.
 During sayanam, even the bell is not sounded.
 The silence of the night is broken only by the music of the veena.
 This seems to be in consonance with an Upanishadic prescription.
 V.S.
 Karunakarachariar says that according to the Brihaddaranyaka Upanishad, when the veena is played, there should be no other sound.
 An Upanishadic reference to chamber music!

 There are many who come to Srirangam for the unique experience of listening to the veena, even as they worship Lord Ranganatha.